 Leo Ehrlich, CPA - Chief Executive Officer and CFO, Board of Directors

 Mr. Ehrlich is a co-founder of Cellceutix and has served as Chief Financial Officer (CFO) and Director since inception in June 2007 and as Chief Executive Officer (CEO) since November 2010.
 Mr. Ehrlich has over 25 years of executive leadership experience in building and managing emerging growth companies.
-Prior to Cellceutix, Mr. Ehrlich founded Nanoviricides, publicly-traded company developing nanotechnology-based biomimetic anti-viral medicines.
-At Nanoviricides, Leo served as CFO and director and was instrumental in taking the company public.
+Prior to Cellceutix, Mr. Ehrlich served as CFO and director of Nanoviricides, a publicly-traded company developing nanotechnology-based anti-viral medicines.
 Prior to that, Mr. Ehrlich held numerous executive positions, including CEO, President, CFO, and Director at StatSure Diagnostic Systems, Inc., a diagnostic company in the HIV space.
 Mr. Ehrlich is a Certified Public Accountant and received his BBA from Bernard Baruch College of the City University of New York.

 Emil Frei III, MD - (In Memoriam)